A company is resident in Spain and subject to CIT on its worldwide income when:

-Most Spanish tax treaties for the avoidance of double taxation contain a definition of PE in line with Organisation for Economic Co-operation and Development (OECD) criteria.
+Most Spanish tax treaties for the avoidance of double taxation contain a definition of PE in line with OECD criteria.

 In the absence of a double tax treaty (DTT), domestic law states that companies or individuals are considered to operate through a PE when, by any legal means, they have continuous or habitual work facilities in Spain or a place to do any kind of work where they perform all or part of their activities, or when they act in Spain through an agent with powers to enter into an agreement in the name and on behalf of the non-resident company/individual, provided that these powers are exercised on a regular basis.